Simulation of Language Evolution under Regulated Social Media Platforms: A Synergistic Approach of Large Language Models and Genetic Algorithms: Framework Design

 \paragraph{Selection} The selection process employs the Upper Confidence Bound (UCB) algorithm to evaluate and choose strategies from the constraint strategy population.
 Each strategy is assigned a fitness score, denoted as $\text{UCB}_i$, that integrates both exploitation and exploration:

-where: \(S_i\) is the number of successful utilizations of strategy \(i\) (for a constraint strategy, the number of times it was applied without being detected; for an expression strategy, the number of times it successfully conveyed the intended information). \(T_i\) is the total number of attempts for strategy \(i\). \(T\) is the cumulative number of strategy utilization across the population. \(c\) is a constant that balances exploration and exploitation.
-The exploitation term, \(\frac{S_i}{T_i}\), reflects the success rate of strategy \(i\), while the exploration term, \(c \cdot \sqrt{\frac{\ln T}{T_i}}\), encourages the selection of less frequently used strategies.
-Strategies are then selected probabilistically based on the exponential of their UCB scores:
+where: $S_i$ is the number of successful utilizations of strategy $i$ (for a constraint strategy, the number of times it was applied without being detected; for an expression strategy, the number of times it successfully conveyed the intended information); $T_i$ is the total number of attempts for strategy $i$; $T$ is the cumulative number of strategy utilizations across the population; and $c$ is a constant that balances exploration and exploitation.
+The exploitation term, $\frac{S_i}{T_i}$, reflects the success rate of strategy $i$, while the exploration term, $c \cdot \sqrt{\frac{\ln T}{T_i}}$, encourages the selection of less frequently used strategies.

+To convert these UCB scores into a probability distribution for sampling, each strategy’s selection probability is normalized directly from its UCB value:

-where \(k\) is a scaling factor ensuring adequate differentiation among probabilities and \(N\) is the total number of strategies in the pool.
+where $N$ is the total number of strategies in the pool.
+This approach ensures that strategies with higher UCB scores are more likely to be selected, while still maintaining a degree of stochasticity to preserve exploration.

 \paragraph{Crossover} Following the selection phase, the reflection module selects a subset of strategies from the remaining population and employs the LLM to perform crossover operations.
 This process combines elements of the selected strategies to generate new ones.
 For example, the strategies “using pauses or filler words to obscure key content” and “quickly switching between multiple topics to avoid prolonged focus on sensitive content” can be crossed to produce a new strategy such as “using pauses to switch topics, thereby dispersing key information throughout the dialogue.”
 This mechanism fosters the creation of novel strategies that effectively balance information transmission and regulatory evasion.